hkevin01/grant-ai/README.md

 ## Features

 - 🔍 **AI Company Research**: Automated research and filtering of AI companies with grant programs
+- 🤖 **AI-Powered Grant Discovery**: Intelligent agent that searches the web for new grant opportunities
+- 🏔️ **West Virginia Grant Sources**: Specialized scrapers for WV state government and foundation grants
 - 📊 **Grant Database**: Comprehensive database of grant opportunities
 - 🎯 **Smart Matching**: Algorithms to match organizations with suitable grants
 - 📝 **Application Management**: Streamlined application process and tracking
 - 📈 **Analytics & Reporting**: Progress tracking and success metrics
+- 🔄 **Auto-Fill Search**: Automatically populate search fields based on organization profile
+- 📋 **Search Descriptions**: Natural language descriptions of what the search is looking for

 ## Installation